iotmani/VarLogCollection/README.md

 ## Further improvements
 * Forward logs to a central system, with machines as parameters.
 A log forwarder job sends log events in batches to a message bus to be ingested by a central system, where machines are but another tag to potentially filter by.
 * Read larger chunks of text at a time for better IO performance, and adjust if a newline is present
+* Pagination based on byte offsets ranges covered, to place sensible limits without compromising on functionality
+* Check file contents for zipped, as done by 'file' linux CLI rather than naive file extension